The Only Show in Town

 “With respect to abstractions, consider a scenario where a first person is sitting on a bench with a suitcase by his side.
 A second person passes by, picks up the suitcase and moves along entirely unnoticed by the first person: (A) if the suitcase belongs to the first person, it may be said that the second person stole it; (B) if the suitcase belonged to the second person all along, it may be said that the second person retrieved it.
 In both scenarios, the exact same physical event takes place, atom-for-atom.
 That is, human concepts of property, stealing, etc. have no physical counterpart.”

 In the board game, overlying was the game and underlying was the human reality supporting it.
-I was drawing shared thought bubbles between people.
+I was trying to show that two people could share an event without sharing what it meant.

-I tried to show the layering more explicitly in a diagram with a physical layer at the bottom and individual human realities at the top.
-But between them, I needed a bridge.
-“Approximation” seemed like a reasonable placeholder.
+I tried to show the layering in a diagram with a physical layer at the bottom and individual human realities at the top.
+Between them, I needed a bridge.
+“Approximation” was a placeholder.

 “More fundamentally, in the physical layer, a causation function appears linear or ‘flat’ as in the Earth is flat, or ‘fundamental’ in the Newtonian environment.
 The causation function explains the concurrent operation of these environments by using a variable relationship between cause and effect that presents causation incoherence; both in phase and magnitude, as a function of mass.”